 How can I publish in MSURJ?

 Articles may be submitted any time up to our deadline in early January.
-Received articles undergo peer review by 2-3 scientists at the faculty or graduate level in the relevant field, and 2-3 rounds of copy-editing by members of the MSURJ board.
-Peer-review may be double-blind by choice of the authors, or a combination of single-blind or open to the discretion of each peer-reviewer.
+Received articles undergo double-anonymous peer review by 2-3 scientists at the faculty or graduate level in the relevant field, and 2-3 rounds of copy-editing by members of the MSURJ board.
 Articles are returned with either acceptance or rejection justified by peer review and editor commentary, and authors are to make revisions accordingly.
 Final proofs are presented to authors just prior to publication.

 What kind of articles do you accept?